-- Legislative Bulletin
+- ✓ Legislative Bulletin

-- Action Alerts
+- ✓ Action Alerts

-- Special Committee Lists
+- ✓ Special Committee Lists

-- TML Web Site and the Hometown Connection
+- ✓ TML Web Site

-- TML District Directors' Program
+- ✓ TML District Directors' Program

-- Hometown Champions

-- Hometown Heroes
+- ✓ Hometown Heroes

-- Legislative Contact Forms
+- ✓ Legislative Contact Forms

-- Tennessee Town and City
+- ✓ Tennessee Town and City

-- Legislative Conference
+- ✓ Legislative Conference

-- Annual Conference
+- ✓ Annual Conference

 Legislative Bulletin

 During the legislative session, the Legislative Bulletin is one of the main tools that TML uses to communicate with its members on issues affecting local governments.
 Distributed each Friday to every city hall in Tennessee, the bulletin focuses on priority bills as they move through the legislative process, recaps the week's legislative activity and previews the upcoming week.
 It's important that at least one staff person is designated as a point of contact and given the responsibility for immediate review and distribution of the Legislative Bulletin and for initiating a timely response to legislators and/or to the League.